rjanapa/rjanapa/Dropbox.md

 To scale out metadata DB, we need to partition it so that it can store information about millions of users and billions of files/chunks.
 We need to come up with a partitioning scheme that would divide and store our data in different DB servers.

 1. Vertical Partitioning: We can partition our database in such a way that we store tables related to one particular feature on one server.
 For example, we can store all the user-related tables in one database and all files/chunks related tables in another database.
 Although this approach is straightforward to implement it has some issues:
-Will we still have scale issues?
-What if we have trillions of chunks to be stored and our database cannot support storing such a huge number of records?
-How would we further partition such tables?
-Joining two tables in two separate databases can cause performance and consistency issues.
-How frequently do we have to join user and file tables?<br>
+Joining two tables in two separate databases can cause performance and consistency issues.<br>

 2. Range Based Partitioning: What if we store files/chunks in separate partitions based on the first letter of the File Path?
 In that case, we save all the files starting with the letter ‘A’ in one partition and those that start with the letter ‘B’ into another partition and so on.
 This approach is called range-based partitioning.
 The main problem with this approach is that it can lead to unbalanced servers.
 For example, if we decide to put all files starting with the letter ‘E’ into a DB partition, and later we realize that we have too many files that start with the letter ‘E’, to such an extent that we cannot fit them into one DB partition.

 3. Hash-Based Partitioning: We take a hash of the object that we are storing and based on this hash we figure out the DB partition to which this object should go.
 In our case, we can take the hash of the ‘FileID’ of the file object we are storing to determine the partition the file will be stored.
 The hashing function will randomly distribute objects into different partitions, e.g., hashing function can always map any ID to a number between [1…256], and this number would be the partition we will store our object.

 <b>Caching</b>
 We can have two kinds of caches in our system.
-To deal with hot files/chunks we can introduce a cache for Block storage.
-We can use an off-the-shelf solution like Memcached that can store whole chunks with its respective IDs/Hashes and Block servers before hitting Block storage can quickly check if the cache has desired chunk.
+To deal with hot files/chunks we can introduce a cache for block storage.
+We can use an off-the-shelf solution like Memcached that can store whole chunks with its respective IDs/Hashes and Block Servers before hitting Block Storage can quickly check if the cache has desired chunk.
 Based on clients’ usage patterns we can determine how many cache servers we need.
 A high-end commercial server can have 144GB of memory; one such server can cache 36K chunks.

 Which cache replacement policy would best fit our needs?
 When the cache is full, and we want to replace a chunk with a newer/hotter chunk, how would we choose?
 Least Recently Used (LRU) can be a reasonable policy for our system.
 Under this policy, we discard the least recently used chunk first.